A solution to Newton's least resistance problem is uniquely defined by its singular set: Proof of Theorem

-Let us show that the sets in each pair $\pl_i^* C_s$,\, $\pl_j^* C_s$, where each of the superscripts "$*$" should be removed or substituted with $A$ or $B$, are disjoint.
-Assume the contrary, that is, there exists a point $x \in \pl_i^* C_s \cap \pl_j^* C_s$; then $x$ is a singular point of $\pl C_s$.
-However, at least one of the subscripts $i,\, j$ is nonzero, and therefore, at least one of the sets $\pl_i C_s$,\, $\pl_j C_s$ does not contain singular points.
-The obtained contradiction proves statement (d). \end{proof}
+Let us show that different sets from the list $\pl_i^* C_s$,\, $\pl_j^* C_s$, where each of the superscripts "$*$" should be removed or substituted with $A$ or $B$, are disjoint.
+Assume the contrary, that is, there exists a point $x \in \pl_i^* C_s \cap \pl_j^* C_s$; then there are planes of support to $C_s$ at $x$ with the outward normals from $\AAA_i^*$ and $\AAA_j^*$, hence $x$ is a singular point of $\pl C_s$.
+However, at least one of the subscripts $i,\, j$ is nonzero, and therefore, at least one of the sets $\pl_i^* C_s$,\, $\pl_j^* C_s$ does not contain singular points.
+The obtained contradiction proves the proposition. \end{proof}

 Taking $s = 1$, one sees that some of the sets $\pl_i \tilde C$,\, $i = 0,\ldots,4$ intersect.
 In particular, $\pl_4 \tilde C$ is the union of graphs of two affine functions $z_\pm(x)$ given by \eqref{2affine}, and $\pl_3 \tilde C = I$ is contained in $\pl_4 \tilde C$.